Adult Individual Therapy

 You’re here because you’re searching for something.

-There are the obvious reasons for seeking individual therapy: anxiety, depression, a traumatic event, work burnout, the loss of a loved one, to name a few.
-Sometimes people come to therapy to sort out a very specific problem, such as procrastination, social isolation, or sexual functioning .
+There are the obvious reasons for seeking individual therapy: anxiety, depression, a traumatic event, the loss of a loved one, to name a few.
+Sometimes people come to therapy to sort out a very specific problem, such as procrastination, a work problem, social isolation, or sexual functioning .
 There are also less clear-cut reasons people consider psychotherapy: to more deeply understand identity, to stop repeating self-defeating patterns of behavior, or to reconfigure a life a person has outgrown.
 The point is, there is no one reason people seek therapy and there shouldn’t be one set of principles applied to all clients.
 Keep reading to learn more about the concerns we work with at Kindred Psychology.

 Anxiety: Tricky, and also Treatable.